-Celery is one of the most popular health vegetables around.
-I mean , it’s just water right?
+Like carrots and parsnips, celery too is one of the most popular health vegetables around.
+I mean, it’s just water, right?
 Whilst it’s true that celery is 95% water and great for humans.
 You need to be careful when giving it to your dog.

 Archaeologists have found celery in Egyptian tombs and the Greeks thought it was a holy plant.
 They even used to wear it on necklaces!